NickBell123/Digi-Market-Cap/README.md

 - Test that My Crypto link points to My Cypto page.

-- Test that Add Crypto link points to Ad Cypto page.
+- Test that Add Crypto link points to Add Cypto page.

 - Test that Logout link points to Logout page.